Jacques de Vaucanson

-Jacques de Vaucanson ([jak də vocɑ̃sɔ̃]; February 24, 1709 – November 21, 1782) was a French inventor and artist who built the first all-metal lathe which was very important to the Industrial Revolution.
+Jacques de Vaucanson ([jak də vocɑ̃sɔ̃]; February 24, 1709 – November 21, 1782) was a French inventor and artist who built the first all-metal lathe.
+This invention was crucial for the Industrial Revolution.
 The lathe is known as the mother of machine tools, as it was the first machine tool that led to the invention of other machine tools.
 He was responsible for the creation of impressive and innovative automata.
 He also was the first person to design an automatic loom.

 Early life

-De Vaucanson was born in Grenoble, France in 1709 as Jacques Vaucanson (the nobiliary particle "de" was later added to his name by the Académie des Sciences).
+De Vaucanson was born in Grenoble, France in 1709 as Jacques Vaucanson (the nobiliary particle "de" was later added to his name by the Académie des Sciences.)
 The tenth child of a glove-maker, he grew up poor, and in his youth he reportedly aspired to become a clockmaker.
 He studied under the Jesuits and later joined the Order of the Minims in Lyon.
 It was his intention at the time to follow a course of religious studies, but he regained his interest in mechanical devices after meeting the surgeon Claude-Nicolas Le Cat, from whom he would learn the details of anatomy.
 This new knowledge allowed him to develop his first mechanical devices that mimicked biological vital functions such as circulation, respiration, and digestion.